-Emblem Segment Description 100 4th of July Be there for the 4th of July Parade Birthday Have your birthday at camp!
-Bison Visit the Bison Ranch Black Powder Shoot Black Power rifles at Logging Camp The same of the sa Bus Ride the bus P Camp Cup Win the Camp Cup!
-W/ Canoeing Go canoeing.
-M Clasped Hands Complete a service or conservation project recommended by the ecology staff Clean Demonstrate that a scout is clean by taking a shower throughout the week 图 Climber Climb natural rock through the Climbing Bundle High Adventure Program THE STATE OF THE S Closing Campfire Participate in a skit at Closing Campfire 米 Compass Hike trails of Tomahawk using a map and compass.
-W Y Disc Golf Play our exciting disc golf course near the Berglund Center 2 Driving Range Try your ha n d at the driving range during evening program.
-F Fire Tower Climb the Phillippo Fire Tower 6 Fish Go fishing; catch and clean at least one fish (G.9/ Footprint Hike at least 5 miles of Toma- hawk's extensive trail system 3 Geo-cache Find three of the Tomahawk geo- caches using a GPS device
+Emblem Segment Description 4th of July Be there for the 4th of July Parade Birthday Have your birthday at camp!
+Bison Visit the Bison Ranch Black Powder Shoot Black Power rifles at Logging Camp a Bus Ride the bus Camp Cup Win the Camp Cup!
+X Canoeing Go canoeing, Clasped Hands Complete a service or conservation project recommended by the ecology staff Clean Demonstrate that a scout is clean by taking a shower throughout the week N Climber Climb natural rock through the Climbing Bundle High Adventure Program h Closing Campfire Participate in a skit at Closing Campfire 米 Compass Hike trails of Tomahawk using a map and compass.
+Disc Golf Play our exciting disc golf course near the Berglund Center No. Driving Range Try your hand at the driving range during evening program.
+Fire Tower Climb the Phillippo Fire Tower M Fish Go fishing; catch and clean at least one fish G.B Footprint Hike at least 5 miles of Toma- hawk's extensive trail system M Geo-cache Find three of the Tomahawk geo- caches using a GPS device

-Emblem Segment Description ଜ୍ଞ History Go on the Berglund Center History Tour W Horse Corral Go on a trail ride TRACE Leave No Trace Attend a Leave No Trace awareness workshop, visit Ecology for details.
-D Logging Camp Visit the Knapp-Stout Logging Camp program W Mega Tower Climb to the top of th e 60' Mega-Tower 676 Mountain Biking Ride the Tomahawk Mountain Biking Trail A Order of the Arrow Be an OA Member and participate in an approved OA service Project Ric Polar Bear Swim Attend and participate in the Polar Bear Swim.
+Emblem Segment Description নির History Go on the Berglund Center History Tour Horse Corral Go on a trail ride TRACE Leave No Trace Attend a Leave No Trace awareness workshop, visit Ecology for details.
+Logging Camp Visit the Knapp-Stout Logging Camp program Vi Mega Tower Climb to the top of the 60' Mega-Tower 50 Mountain Biking Ride the Tomahawk Mountain Biking Trail A Order of the Arrow Be an OA Member and participate in an approved OA service Project Rit Polar Bear Swim Attend and participate in the Polar Bear Swim.
 Race Flags Participate in Water polo, Volleyball, Chess, other camp competition.
 2 Reverent Lead a prayer session, grace, and do a chaplain approved service project.
-1 Root Beer 5k Participate in the Root Beer 5K Sailing Go sailing 1 Star Party Participate in Star Party and learn about at least three constellations 8 Storm Shelter Visit the Storm Shelter during severe weather 0 Target Shoot at the Rifle or Shotgun and Ar- chery Ranges Tepee Become a Tomahawk Troop.
+Root Beer 5k Participate in the Root Beer 5K Sailing Go sailing -0- Star Party Participate in Star Party and learn about at least three constellations 1 Storm Shelter Visit the Storm Shelter during severe weather Target Shoot at the Rifle or Shotgun and Ar- chery Ranges Å Терее Become a Tomahawk Super Troop.
 Tree Do an approved conservation project and complete an Ecology Merit Badge 7 Years Keep track of how many years you've been at Tomahawk

-TOMAHAWK TROOP AWARD
+TOMAHAWK SUPER TROOP AWARD

-The Tomahawk Troop Award is designed as a tool to assist Scouts and adult troop leaders in building the quality and character of their troop and its individual members.
-The staff will be happy assist troop leaders in using this tool, but the Tomahawk Troop Award remains most valuable to the troop that uses it as a guide for their own troop operation.
+The Tomahawk Super Troop Award is designed as a tool to assist Scouts and adult troop leaders in building the quality and character of their troop and its individual members.
+The staff will be happy assist troop leaders in using this tool, but the Tomahawk Super Troop Award remains most valuable to the troop that uses it as a guide for their own troop operation.
+To qualify, a troop must complete all of the starred () items and at least 7 of the other requirements.